codesy/widgets/README.md

 gulp publish
 ------------
-) runs coffee
+) runs gulp coffee to compile .js files

-) removes debug lines e.g. console.log
+) removes debug lines from .js files e.g. console.log

-) Creates a zip file for uploading to the chrome store
+) Creates a zip file for uploading to the chrome store.
+The zip file contains the manifest.json file.

 gulp dev-start
 --------------